Conflict of Interest and Conflict of Commitment Policy

 Other criteria may apply for determining conflict of interest or commitment and the appropriate actions applicable to a reasonable management plan.

 Audit and Sanctions for Non-Compliance

-Employees are expected to comply with the Conflict of Interest and Conflict of Commitment Policy.
-At the request of a vice president/President of the University, an employee may be audited for the purpose of verifying whether the individual accurately disclosed his or her leadership roles, secondary commitments, and financial interests in the annual Outside Employment/Income, Conflict of Interest, and Conflict of Commitment Disclosure Form (and in any updates thereto), and for the purpose of verifying whether the individual is complying with the actions, if any, that were specified in the written report of the COI Committee.
-An employee who fails to file a completed Outside Employment/Income, Conflict of Interest, and Conflict of Commitment Disclosure Form with the COI Committee or applicable vice president/President by the annual deadline, or who fails to comply with any other action specified by the COI Committee or applicable vice president/President, will be subject to potential sanctions in accordance with applicable University policy and procedures.
+Employees are expected to comply with this policy.
+At the request of a vice president/president of the University, an employee may be audited for the purpose of verifying whether the individual accurately disclosed their leadership roles, secondary commitments, and financial interests in the annual Outside Employment/Income, Conflict of Interest, and Conflict of Commitment Disclosure Form (and in any updates thereto), and for the purpose of verifying whether the individual is complying with the actions, if any, that were specified in the written report of the COI Committee.
+An employee who fails to file a completed Outside Employment/Income, Conflict of Interest, and Conflict of Commitment Disclosure Form with the COI Committee or applicable vice president/president by the annual deadline, or who fails to comply with any other action specified by the COI Committee or applicable vice president/president, will be subject to potential sanctions in accordance with applicable University policy and procedures.
 These sanctions may include formal admonition or censure; restrictions on the individual’s external professional relationships; restrictions on the individual’s supervision of other faculty, staff, students, and/or trainees; restrictions on the individual’s research activities; elimination of the individual’s research activities; removal of the individual from University administrative positions; suspension; non-renewal of appointment; and/or dismissal.